 33 plants indexed.

-Zonnebeke wastewater treatment plant in West-Vlaanderen, Belgium serves 2,600 people with advanced treatment.
-It discharges 464.75 thousand m³/year and has a designed capacity of 1,620 thousand m³/year.
+Adinkerke wastewater treatment plant in West-Vlaanderen, Belgium, serves 2,800 people with advanced treatment.
+It discharges 500.50 m³/day and has a designed capacity of 5,670 m³/day.

-Avelgem wastewater treatment plant serves 6,200 people in West-Vlaanderen, Belgium.
-It operates under the EU Urban Waste Water Treatment Directive, which mandates secondary treatment for agglomerations of this scale.
+Woumen wastewater treatment plant serves the Diksmuide area in West-Vlaanderen, Belgium, with a population equivalent of 14,100.
+It operates under the EU Urban Waste Water Treatment Directive.

-Beernem wastewater treatment plant serves approximately 5,900 people in West-Vlaanderen, Belgium.
-The facility operates under EU Urban Waste Water Treatment Directive 91/271/EEC, which mandates secondary treatment for agglomerations of this scale.
+Waregem wastewater treatment plant serves the city of Waregem in West-Vlaanderen, Belgium, with a population equivalent of 57,500.
+The facility operates under the EU Urban Waste Water Treatment Directive.

 Beveren Leie wastewater treatment plant serves Harelbeke, West-Vlaanderen, Belgium, treating wastewater from approximately 15,900 people.
 It operates under the EU Urban Waste Water Treatment Directive.